WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 - Instance Store a.k.a **Ephemeral storage**.
 The data lives on a rack where your virtual machine is booted. **If you reboot it, there is HIGH CHANCE that you will loose that data**.
 It's not 100% guaranteed though.
 Your EC2 can always be assigned to the same rack, but that is unlikely.

 - Instance Store is not really persistent, whereas EBS is a persistent, multi AZ storage option.

+#### LifeCycle Manager for EBS

+Creating snapshots manually is ok but AWS can take care of this task for you.
+With `LifeCycle Manager` you can enable creation of automated backups.
+BUT **YOUR VOLUME HAS TO BE TAGED**

 #### EFS